Standard python imports

 widgets.interactive(update_plot, x=field_slider)

 Here we show how to create an Bessel beam in Tidy3D using our CustomFieldSource object.
-We then validate the field amplitude change along the propagation direction.
+We then validate the phase change along the propagation direction.

 In cylindrical coordinates $(\rho, \phi, z)$, where $z$ is the propagation direction, the Bessel beam has field profile